charles-bucher/charles-bucher.github.io/README.md

 I need a Cloud Support Engineer job.
 Remote preferred, but I'll relocate if the opportunity's right.

-I'm targeting $60-80K to start, with room to grow as I gain experience and certifications.
+I'm targeting [Competitive salary] to start, with room to grow as I gain experience and certifications.

 I'm studying for my AWS Solutions Architect Associate cert.
 Should have it in the next 2-3 months.